NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Package-Types.md

 It is possible but cautioned to explicitly specify the `Dependency` package type as older clients do not recognize package types.
-A more backwards-compatible approach is to specify no package type at all and depend on the fact the the absense of a package type means the package is a `Dependency`.
+A more backwards-compatible approach is to specify no package type at all and depend on the fact the the absence of a package type means the package is a `Dependency`.
 This is the legacy behavior.

 There are two ways to set a package type.